 - sign in a consistent or distinctive way because of any disability

 However, you will still be required to give your date of birth.

 Contact us if you spoil or lose your ballot paper.
-You can get a replacement up to 5pm on the day of an election.
-You must collect it in person.
+You can get a replacement up to 5pm on the day of an election but we will require ID to issue this.

-If you spoiled your ballot paper, bring the:
+If you feel you have spoiled your ballot paper, please contact us to discuss.